 Eventually, the housing crisis struck in 2008, and average 30-year mortgage rates declined over several years until they hit a then-all-time low of 3.31%.
 Throughout the 2010s, demand for homes was weak and both interest rates and home prices remained low.
 Those who did buy a home were able to take advantage of the low sale prices and low rates, locking in affordable monthly payments.

-Another major decline in rates occurred in 2020 when the COVID-19 pandemic hit.
+Another major decline in rates occurred in 2020 with the COVID-19 pandemic.
 At the time, the Federal Reserve cut the federal funds rate down to 0%.
 Meanwhile, according to Freddie Mac, 30-year fixed-rate mortgages fell to a new record low of 2.65% in January 2021.

 Since late 2021, mortgage rates have increased.